litebito/netbox-ipam-scanner/README.md

 ## netbox_ipam_scanner_init.py
-This script is called from the main script.

-This script will
+Called from the main script, do not run it directly This script will
 - Read the netbox_ipam_scanner.toml configuration file
 - Check CF and create missing CF